daviddao/cpa-multiclass/CellProfiler-Analyst/Properties_README.txt

 #          per-image and per-object tables.
 # image_id: must be a foreign key column between your per-image and per-object
 #           tables
-# object_id: the object key column from your per-object table
+# object_id (OPTIONAL): the object key column from your per-object table

 table_id    =  <your_table_number_key_column>
 image_id    =  <your_image_number_key_column>